3 Helpful / 0 Not

 The operating hours for the soccer complex may turn off a few people, but parking outside of the gate and walking in wasn't a big deal.

-Other Thoughts: The bulk of this partially-complete course is of the short, technical, line-shaping quality through the woods.
+Other Thoughts: The bulk of this course is of the short, technical, line-shaping quality through the woods.
 Balanced play, plentiful parking and a couple of practice baskets are all great features.
 The double-use fairways are a unique solution to a available land issue, but aren't that big of a detractor from a solid addition to the north Alabama golf scene.
 While not the longest course, it was both challenging and fun and I look forward to playing it again.

 2 of 2 people found this review helpful.